williamphelps13/FitLit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Fitlit was a data-handling based project that challenged us to fetch multiple data sets from an API and use them to display health data for a user.
 We were tasked with impletmenting array protoype methods and *class to class* interaction to extract and calculate useful statisitics for a user to stay aware of their fitness levels.

-The application is intended to allow a user to see all of their hydreation, sleep, and activity data at any given point, as well as be able ot display past activity.
-It's styling intenet is driven towards viewing on a mobile decive.
+In addition to handling and dsiplaying data, we also we required to fetch the data from an API set up on a local server and resolve the `promise` into usable data for javascript.

 *method for displaying a user's average hours of sleep*
 ```